lwhitelock/ITGlue-Hudu-Migration/README.md

 # Known Issues
- - Password Relations to Articles and SSL Certificates are not currently included
+ - Password Relations to Articles, Password Folders, and SSL Certificates are not currently included

 Password relations are only available from ITGlue when querying the API directly for each password individually.
 Since this will increase the runtime of the script by hours or days potentially we'll be making a script to run at the end which will loop through passwords and update the relations at that time.
 For right now relationships between Passwords and any entity that is not available in the API (Articles, and SSL Certificates) is completely invisbile to this migration script.